 If you’re a long-term holder, don’t get caught out by this; your account balance will be debited $10 per month once it’s deemed inactive.
 Remember to log in and check up on your investments every quarter.

-Up until recently eToro was closed for US investors but today an open Beta is available for people within the following US states:
+Up until recently eToro was closed for US investors but now is available for people within most US jurisdictions, except:

-Customer support is available in 9 different languages and can be reached via an online helpdesk.
-There is no option for a live chat of phone support.
+Customer support is available in 9 different languages, but there is no option for a live chat of phone support.